Senior European MPs: EU cannot recognize the results of the 26 October vote

 AI

 The statement emphasizes that “these elections were neither fair nor free.”
-The statement says that the political climate leading up to the elections was not in line with for fairness.
+The statement says that the political climate leading up to the elections was not in line with European standards for fairness.
 It cites intimidation, threats, abuse of power by the state, and vote-buying.

 The parliamentarians stress that “this election was about Europe, or isolation, Democracy, or authoritarianism.
 Freedom, or Russification”.
 They point out that “during election campaign, it was not made clear enough that the EU cannot continue to rapproche with the and their policies.”